kisonecat/ximera-ios/converter/INTSTALLATION.md

 updating the system-installed Ruby.
 That way, you'll be able to switch back and forth between these Ruby versions if you like.

 1. RVM compiles Ruby versions from source code, and to do that it uses the GCC compiler.
-Check to see if you have GCC installed by opening a Terminal session and typing
+Check to see if you have GCC installed by opening a Terminal session and typing (if you are viewing this as a plain txt file, you see the code inside of backtick quotes ` )

    `gcc --version`

    If you see a version number, then you're all set.
 If not, then you need to install GCC.

 2. Next, to install RVM from its GitHub repository (the recommended way), you need a working version of the git version control system.
-Check to see if you already have git installed by typing the following:
+   Check to see if you already have git installed by typing the
+   following:

 `git --version`